 My least favorite excuse, of course, is this one: "I forgot."

 Even if you're more inbox infinity than inbox zero (which, how do you sleep at night), that just won't cut it.
 Forgetting is ghosting, and ghosting is never ok except in the early stages of online dating.
 You could set aside a few minutes each day to be sure you've responded to every email that merits a response.
 Or you could automate it.

 Every time I get an email that I need to respond to, I star it, and Zapier automatically sends it to my to-do list.
 Here are some pre-made Zaps (our term for automated workflows) you can use, depending on your email and to-do list app.
-Click Use this Zap to set one up.
+Click the button to set one up.

 You can send whatever information you want over to your to-do list: the name of the sender, the time the email came in, the content of the email, you name it.

 Now it's on your to-do list, so it's no longer an email—it's a task.
 If it's a task, you'll take time out of your day to accomplish it.

 Unless you're a journalist or Santa, you aren't getting so many emails that you can't take 10 seconds to skim each one and see if it's something you should respond to.
 If you filter your emails well, you'll have even fewer to look at.
 And no email should take more than five minutes to write—especially if you were planning on ignoring the sender otherwise.

 So: just email the person back.
 It's really not that hard.